 - Ministry of Education verifies the level(s) of qualification(s) for pay purposes using information from the New Zealand Qualifications Authority and the New Zealand Teachers Council..

 Note 8: Issues Committee

-A committee, called the Issues Committee, made up of representatives of the New Zealand Qualifications Authority, the Teachers Council, the Ministry of Education, the New Zealand School Trustees Association and the Post Primary Teachers Association will meet from time to time, upon request of any of the named organisations, to consider and resolve any outstanding or new issues about teachers’ qualifications in relation to salary.
+A committee, called the Issues Committee, made up of representatives of the New Zealand Qualifications Authority, the New Zealand Teachers Council, the Ministry of Education, the New Zealand School Trustees Association and the Post Primary Teachers' Association will meet from time to time, upon request of any of the named organisations, to consider and resolve any outstanding or new issues about teachers’ qualifications in relation to salary.
 These may be either individual cases or more general qualification or teaching qualification issues.